Crazy (Dream song)

-"Crazy" is a single released in 2003 by the girl group, Dream.
-It was the group's last single before disbanding, until their reunion in 2015.
+"Crazy" is a song recorded by American girl group Dream featuring rapper Loon.
+The song was written by Thelma Guyton, Loon, Adonis Shropshire, and Scott Storch, with the song being produced by Storch and P. Diddy.
+It was released on June 2, 2003, as the lead single for what was supposed to be the group's second studio album Reality (2003).
+This is the only single to feature Kasey Sheridan as a member of the group.

+The song entered the Mainstream Top 40 and Rhythmic charts.

 Content

 "Crazy" features a guest appearance by rapper Loon.
-The song was originally titled "Krazy" and featured rapper Eve, but the name was changed to "Crazy".
-However, the digital version of Reality lists the track under its original title of "Krazy".
-It was also Dream's only single to feature member Kasey Sheridan.

 Music video

 The music video took place in a Middle Eastern setting.
 It showed the girls wearing harem-like costumes and dancing in a very provocative style.
 According to MTV News, this new "sexed-up" style was not welcomed by the group and was one of the factors that led to their break-up.
 Matthew Rolston directed the video.